A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 The patients were a married couple in their 70s and a woman in her 50s.
 The three were on the same group trip overseas in late February, officials said, without specifying where they traveled.

-Eight people have tested positive in Massachusetts, with five new cases announced March 6, state officials said.
+Five new cases were announced March 6, adding to the eight people have previously tested positive in Massachusetts, state officials said.

 Among them: a woman in her 60s who lives in Middlesex County and had recently traveled to northern Italy, officials said March 5.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.